IDAES/idaes-pse/docs/advanced_user_guide/advanced_install/index.rst

     Also note that these pip installs would override any package within the conda environment, so if you would like a specific package (e.g. git clone Pyomo), you should look at the requirements files and only install the packages you need.
+Add the ``-e`` flag to make the installation editable.
+This is recommended if you plan to develop core IDAES code.

 You can test that everything is installed properly by running the tests with
 Pytest_: